01. The Field Clinic

 The Architecture of the Frame:

 Learn to see the city not as a series of obstacles, but as a deliberate stage.
-Master the quiet discipline of the unhurried observer—waiting for the light to hit the cobbles exactly where your story begins.
+Master the discipline of observation—identifying the moment the light hits the cobbles with mathematical precision.

 Field Skills:

-• The Architecture of Depth: Learn to read the city in layers.
-Practice the professional art of "stacking" the frame to invite the viewer into a three-dimensional story.
+Architecture of Depth → Volumetric Layering: Learn to read the city in layers.
+Practice the professional art of 'stacking' the frame to create a three-dimensional narrative.

 €395 for 1 or 2 Artists • 2.5 Hour Private Mentorship